***k the Millennium: Themes

-Drummond and Cauty's works are both highly self-referential and rife with references to The Illuminatus!
+Drummond and Cauty's works are both highly self-referential and rife with references to Robert Shea's and Robert Anton Wilson's 1975 novel The Illuminatus!
 Trilogy, from which The JAMs took their name.
 Their 1997 work, as 2K and K2 Plant Hire, continued many of these themes.
 Their subversive attitude was exhibited in their attempt to undermine the pop comeback.
 They allegedly defaced a wall of the National Theatre the day after the Barbican performance: the graffiti "1997: What the fuck's going on?" referenced their similar graffiti of ten years earlier on the same wall of the arts establishment.
 The unusual show at the Barbican was typical of their previous confusing and humorous costumed appearances; moreover, the horns strapped to their foreheads were previously used in the KLF's cowl costumes.
 The advertising campaigns before and after the single's release resumed Drummond and Cauty's characteristic promotional tactic of cryptic, monochrome full-page adverts placed in UK national newspapers and music press.

 Seafaring was a recurring element of Drummond and Cauty's output, in lyrics from Who Killed The JAMs?, The White Room and "America: What Time Is Love?", and in imagery used to illustrate the KLF's retirement press notice.
 Prior to entering the music business, Drummond had worked as a trawlerman.
 Samples of evangelists also feature in several KLF Communications recordings: the album Chill Out and the B-sides "What Time Is Love?
 (Virtual Reality Mix)" and "America No More".
 "Fuck the Millennium" was a studio track promoted as a live recording and featuring sampled crowd noise, as were the KLF's self-named "Stadium House Trilogy" of singles.
 The use of an English hymn is central to The JAMs' "It's Grim up North".